Mongolian Gerbil Information

 Calcium: The calcium:phosphorus ratio should be between 1.1:1 and 1.5-1.

-Incisors: They keep growing, so the food must provide the necessary tooth wear.
-Hardness, size and type of feed particles are important here.
+Incisors: They continue to grow, so the feed must ensure the necessary tooth wear.
+Hardness, size and type of feed particles are important.

-Stomach: The stomach consists of one chamber and is separated by a mucous membrane into a part without gland and part with gland.
+Stomach: The stomach consists of one chamber and is separated by a mucous membrane into a glandless and a glandular part.

 Animal proteins: Granivorous (seed-eating) animals need animal proteins.
 The valuable amino acids are important for cell renewal and various metabolic processes.